madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/set-default-at-risk-proof-settings.md

 ---
 title: Set Default At Risk Proof Settings
-description: Learn how to set the default settings for at risk proof notificiations as part of the proofing setups in Adobe Workfront.
+description: Learn how to set the default settings for at risk proof notificiations as part of the proofing setups  .
 feature: Workfront Proof
 type: Article
 role: User, Administrator